constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 I will evaluate it against the Solid social media benchmark;
 [SolidBench](https://github.com/SolidBench/SolidBench.js) [](cite:cites taelman2023)
 and compare the results with other LTQP approaches.
-I will evaluate those methods while varying the number of engines <span class="comment" data-author="RT">You haven't explained yet that each peer hasba single engine?</span> collaborating by increasing the number until the performance stagnates or diminishes.
+I will evaluate those methods while varying the number of engines collaborating by increasing the number until the performance stagnates or diminishes.
 I propose to measure the following metrics: